Study and work environment

 Obligations of students and employees

 Students and employees are to participate in work environment management and actively contribute to creating a good study and work environment by:

-- Using caution and
+- Using caution.

 - Following instructions and using the protection provided to prevent illness and accidents.

 - Bullying and other forms of victimisation are never to occur.

 Rules and decisions at Lund University (a selection)

 - Decisions concerning the work and study environment within the University at the LU staff pages.
 For example decisions on the presence of children in the study environment, rules on parties, smoking, etc.